Hi! I’m Ana, nice to meet you!

-I am the founder of www.anianywhere.com.
-“Ani” because my real name (Ana Sánchez), is too common, and “anywhere” because it sounded good with Ani (and, obviously, because I could be anywhere too!)
+I’m the girl behind www.anianywhere.com.
+“Ani” because my real name (Ana), is too common, and “anywhere” because it sounded good with Ani (and obviously because I could be anywhere too!)

-I owe this wanderlust to my parents, not because they love traveling but quite the opposite, they hate it!
+I owe this wanderlust to my parents, not exactly because they love traveling but quite the opposite, they hate it!
 They rarely took me anywhere on vacation when I was a child.
 So, I grew up in my small town frustrated and always wondering, “Is this really all there is?”
 Since childhood, I knew I would be a traveler and once I was old enough to do it, I flew away.

-In this blog, I want to share experiences and tips about the places I love.
+In this blog, I want to share experiences and tips for the places I love.
 I hope it will inspire those considering leaving everything behind to go for what really makes them happy, and be useful to foreigners interested in moving to Turkey or really, to anyone looking for travel ideas.
-I will mostly share personal advices about places I love and some tips regarding local life in Istanbul, the city of my heart.
-I am very excited that you are now traveling with me, let’s be friends!
+I will mostly share personal bits of advice about places I love and some tips regarding local life in Istanbul, the city of my heart.